The Path to Proton Structure at One-Percent Accuracy: Determination of the baseline dataset

 As in previous NNPDF analyses, kinematic cuts are imposed to ensure that we include only the data for which reliable predictions can be computed with fixed-order, pure QCD theory.
 In NNPDF3.1, see specifically Sect.~2 in~\cite{Ball:2017nwa}, all the data points for which NNLO QCD corrections exceeded the corresponding experimental uncertainties were removed from the NLO fit.
 Likewise, all the data points for which electroweak (EW) corrections exceeded experimental uncertainties were removed from the NLO and NNLO fits.
 Additional cuts were also imposed on individual datasets on the basis of specific considerations.
 In the NNPDF4.0 analysis, kinematic cuts are determined on the ground of similar guiding principles, which we systematize as follows.

-In the case of QCD higher-order corrections, we compute, for each data point, the ratio between the absolute difference of the NNLO and NLO predictions to the experimental uncertainty.
+For the NLO fit, we discard datapoints that are subject to excessively large corrections: specifically, we compute, for each data point, the ratio between the absolute difference of the NNLO and NLO predictions to the experimental uncertainty.
 If this quantity is smaller than a given threshold value, the data point is retained in the NLO fit, otherwise it is discarded.
 We examined two alternative values of the threshold, $1$ and $2$ respectively.
 We concluded that a value of $1$ is unnecessarily aggressive, as it leads to discarding an excessive number of data points from the NLO fit, while a value of $2$ ensures that a reasonable number of data points are retained in the fit with reasonable theoretical accuracy.
 We therefore use $2$ as our default threshold value.
 On the other hand, we do not include in the NNLO fits the data points for which NNLO theory is not available.
 This is the case for the $W$+$c$ production measurements listed in Table~\ref{tab:collider_dataset_2}.
 In this case, the full NNLO corrections to the dominant CKM-diagonal contribution have been recently computed in Ref.~\cite{Czakon:2020coa}.
 However the computation of Ref.~\cite{Czakon:2020coa} uses the flavor $k_{\perp}$ algorithm, which is not used in the experimental measurement, thus the NNLO corrections cannot be implemented yet in a PDF fit.

 The results of Ref.~\cite{Carrazza:2020gss} allow for a more refined analysis of cuts motivated by electroweak effects than what was possible in NNPDF3.1.
 We can now evaluate EW and mixed QCD+EW corrections in a systematic and consistent way for all hadronic processes included in a PDF fit, by taking advantage of the recent automation of these computations in {\tt mg5\_aMC}~\cite{Frederix:2018nkq}, and using of fast-interpolation grids with matching accuracy in the electroweak and strong couplings produced using {\tt PineAPPL}~\cite{Carrazza:2020gss}.
 We use the NNPDF3.1QED set~\cite{Bertone:2017bme} for the photon PDF~\cite{Carrazza:2020gss}.
 We then exclude from the NLO and NNLO fits all data points for which the difference between the pure NLO QCD calculation and the full NLO QCD+EW computation (which includes the mixed corrections) exceeds the size of the experimental uncertainty.
 This strategy will also be used to investigate phenomenological implications of the NNPDF4.0 PDF sets in Sect.~\ref{sec:pheno}.